saini-gk/DetectronX/README.md

 # DetectronX

-DetectronX is a deep learning-based object detection project using [insert framework/library].
+DetectronX is a deep learning-based object detection project using TensorFlow, Keras, and CV2.
 It allows you to train and deploy models for detecting objects in images.

 ## Key Features